My friend Melissa left me some things when she was getting ready to move to California a few weeks ago.

 Like this amazing wreath:

-Normally when I have things like these laying around, I completely forget about them but not this time.
+Normally when I have things like these lying around, I completely forget about them, but not this time.

 I bought a bag of pom-poms at the craft store:

 Pom-poms take me back to a simpler time.

 They were HUGE in the late ’70s and early ’80s.

 So I wanted to pay homage to old school poms and create a cool wreath with them.

 Without looking like it was something I created in art class circa 1978.

 I needed a new glue gun since my old one was over 10 years old.

 They are only $2.99 at Hobby Lobby, which then made me wonder why it took me 10 years to get a new one.

 Then I spent an hour during nap time on a snowstorm Thursday afternoon doing this: